 It’s always more dangerous when people go into work under the influence of alcohol or drugs.
 The risks are even greater in certain industries, including mining, construction, drilling and maintenance.
 According to the National Council on Alcoholism and Drug Dependence, drug use in the workplace has four significant impacts:

-Employee drug and alcohol abuse also leads to other problems that affect the workplace, including sleepiness on the job, poor decision making, theft, lower workplace morale among coworkers and illegal activities taking place on the premises.
+Employee drug and alcohol abuse also leads to other problems that affect the workplace, including sleepiness while on duty, poor decision making, theft, lower workplace morale among coworkers and illegal activities taking place on the premises.

 How Workplaces Can Minimize the Risks of Employee Substance Abuse

-Employee substance abuse isn’t just dangerous for the individual: it puts everyone in the workplace at risk.
-Substance abuse by employees increases the risks that the individual and their coworkers are all at greater risk of suffering from preventable accidents and injuries.
-It’s also potentially very costly for the business.
+Employee substance abuse isn’t just dangerous for the individual; everyone in the workplace becomes at risk.
+Substance abuse by employees increases the risks that the individual and their coworkers falling victim to preventable accidents and injuries.
+The loss of workers, equipment, production, and time can quickly add up for business owners.

-Fortunately, businesses can do many things to minimize the risks.
+Fortunately, businesses can proactively minimize the risks.
 Designing more ergonomic work environments make accidents and injuries less likely to occur in general.
 Drug-free workplace policies also reduce the risk.
 These drug-free policies are most effective when they’re reinforced by occasional random drug testing.

 Employee assistance programs are also well worth the company’s investment.
 Employees with substance abuse problems are more likely to seek Lortab addiction treatment when the company provides coverage.
-When companies offer employee assistance programs, it reduces a lot of the stigma that prevents people from seeking help.
+Employee assistance programs reduce much of the stigmas that prevents people from seeking help.
 Educating employees about the dangers of substance abuse on the job is also essential.

 The Goal of Treatment

-Doctors who deal with patients who experience workplace injuries may be able to prevent addiction by using different treatment approaches.
+Doctors who work with patients who experience workplace injuries play crucial roles to prevent addiction by using different treatment approaches.
 Prescribing physical therapy instead of opiate medication may avoid drug dependence.

-When you are ready to deal with drug addiction, whether your problem started with a workplace injury or other cause, help is available.
-Call the compassionate experts at 800-934-1582(Who Answers?) today.
+When you’re ready to deal with drug dependency, regardless of whether your problem started with a workplace injury, help is available.
+Call the compassionate experts at 800-934-1582(Sponsored) today.

 the Take-Away